ImperialCollegeLondon/guikit/docs/howtos/add_plugin.md

 elements you want (by default, output is either `None` or `[]`).

-Each of the 4 methods deals with one type of component of the GUI: a menu item, a tool bar item, a tab or a centra widget.
+Each of the 4 methods deals with one type of component of the GUI: a menu item, a tool bar item, a tab or a central widget.
 You can override only one of them, all, or anything in between depending on what functionality the plugin is providing.

 ### Adding menu entries